sgarale/risk_meas_wot/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details